-In cases where residents cannot use their off-street parking spaces due to size restrictions or because the space has been converted for other uses, residents can request Council remove the driveway and replace it with an on-street parking space.
+In cases where residents cannot use their off-street parking spaces due to size restrictions or because the space has been converted for other uses, residents can remove the driveway at their own cost and replace it with an on-street parking space.
 Eligible residential properties will then be able to apply for the full provision of Resident Parking Permits.